linamandla96/mango_market/readme.md

 # mango_market

-It’s avocado season and there are special offers everywhere.
-Help your friends to keep track of finding the cheapest avos by creating a little web app using the supplied Factory Function in `avo-shopper.js`.
+It’s Mango season and there are special offers everywhere.
+Help your friends to keep track of finding the cheapest avos by creating a little web app using the supplied Factory Function in `mango-shopper.js`.

  Use the sql script in `sql/tables.sql` to create the required tables in your local database.

-Check out `test/avo-shopper.test.js` to see how to use the supplied Factory Function.
+Check out `test/mango-shopper.test.js` to see how to use the supplied Factory Function.

 ##  Create these screens: